gortonator/bsds-6650/labs/lab-6.md

     }
 }
 ```
 Because the code above contains very sensitive information such as public database server IP and port, and the DB access credentials, you should NEVER hard code those info in your code which will be PUBLIC on GitHub.
-Instead, [store them as environment variables in your EC2 instances](https://stackoverflow.com/questions/50668315/set-environment-variables-in-an-aws-instance), and retrieve them using
+Instead, [store them as system properties](https://stackoverflow.com/a/16566920/3949193) in `TOMCAT_HOME/conf/catalina.properties`, and retrieve them using

-    System.getenv("ENV_VAR_KEY")
+    System.getProperty("MySQL_IP_ADDRESS")

 in your Java code.